Welcome to The Regal Film Society

 The Leonard Laity Stoate Charitable Trust

 The Stephen Clark 1957 Charitable Trust

 The Garfield Weston Foundation

 A co-founder of the film society in 1994, Victoria's favourite film directors are Ingmar Bergman, Pier Paolo Pasolini, Louis Malle, Krzysztof Kieślowski, Akira Kurosawa, Woody Allen, Nic Roeg, Luigi Visconti, Jacques Rivette, Lukas Moodysson, Agnes Jaoui, Susanne Bier, Sofia Coppola, Rebecca Miller and Greta Gerwig.
 In her opinion the most overrated directors are HItchcock, Kubrick, Scorsese and Haneke.

 Monica moved to Somerset with her sister in 2013, rather than feeling sad after each brief holiday came to an end.

-She is now ‘living life backwards’, gainful employment all but over - 16 years in the Bank of England, BA Hons at York University, a second career in the voluntary sector, then freelancing in the sector - she spends time helping the film society, the Regal Theatre, the Old Hospital and Simonsbath Festival.
+She is now ‘living life backwards’, gainful employment all but over - 16 years in the Bank of England, BA Hons at York University, a second career in the voluntary sector, then freelancing in the sector - she spends time helping the film society, the Regal Theatre and Minehead Museum.